Butts County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You have the right to make phone calls.
-Use one of these calls to contact a family member, friend, or, ideally, a DUI attorney.
+- Phone Calls: After booking, you'll be allowed to make phone calls.
+Use this opportunity to contact a licensed bail bondsman or a DUI attorney.

 Critical Deadlines

-- ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Georgia Department of Driver Services (DDS).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-This is the most critical immediate deadline.
-Failing to request this hearing within 15 days will result in an automatic suspension of your driver's license.
+- ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+Failing to request this hearing within the deadline will result in an automatic suspension of your driver's license.

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension depends on whether this is your first DUI offense and other factors.
+- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended, typically 30 days after the arrest.

 Local Resources